rceman/repodex/PLAN.md

 ### Error response semantics
 - For errors that cannot be associated with a supported operation, respond with:
   - `{ "ok": false, "op": "", "error": "..." }`
-- This includes invalid JSON, oversized request lines, and unknown operations.
+- This includes:
+  - invalid JSON
+  - request too large
+  - unknown op
 - For success:
   - `{ "ok": true, "op": "<op>", "data": <payload> }`